 Select “Add a Budget” and give it a name.

 The next step is to set up a purchasing workflow.
-The default workflow only contains three steps: “PO Setup” (this includes Purchase Requests), “Ready to Receive” (this is the step after approval), and “PO Closed” (this is where payment is made).
+The default workflow only contains three steps: “PO Setup” (which includes Purchase Requests), “Ready to Receive” (this is the step after approval), and “PO Closed” (this is where a bill is created and payment is made).

-The PO Setup and PO Closed steps are preconfigured and don’t require any additional setup.
+The PO Setup and PO Closed steps are preconfigured and don’t require any additional setup by default.

 If your company requires more than one approval before a PO is submitted to a vendor, click “Add Step.”